mayawarrier/intel8080-emulator/README.md

 ### Portability:
 - Written in C89/ANSI C, taking advantage of C99 features if available.
-- Tested with gcc 6.3.0 -std=c89 and WebAssembly/emcc on Debian 9, and with MSVC on Windows 8.
+- Tested with gcc 6.3.0 -std=c89 on Debian 9, WebAssembly/emcc on Debian 10 through WSL, and with MSVC on Windows 8.
 - Attempt made to support async interrupts on as many environments as possible **(see i8080_predef.h and i8080_sync.c)**.
 This is untested, but should work on Windows versions >= XP, POSIX environments >= 199506, and GNUC compilers >= version 4.7.0.
 ### Accuracy:
 - Passes test roms TST8080.COM and CPUTEST.COM from Microcosm Associates (Kelly Smith test) and Supersoft Associates 1980-1981.
+- Passes test_interrupts.COM, which tests if async interrupts are synchronized and serviced correctly.
 - More tests to be added!
 ### libi8080emu, libi8080
-This project consists of two libraries: libi8080emu, and libi8080emu/libi8080.
+Broken up into two libraries: libi8080emu, and libi8080emu/libi8080.
 - libi8080 is the core emulation library and can be used standalone to emulate an i8080.
 - libi8080emu wraps around libi8080 to provide debugging functionality and CP/M 2.2 BIOS emulation.

 ## Building and running tests:
-This depends on git-lfs to pull the test files in libi8080emu/tests.
+This requires git-lfs to pull the test files in libi8080emu/tests.
 It can be auto-installed from this project's CMakeLists.

 To build on Linux, install CMake and run this in the repo directory:
 ```
 cmake -S . -B build -DCMAKE_BUILD_TYPE=Release -DFORCE_INSTALL_DEP=OFF && cmake --build build --target all
 ```
-For Windows, install CMake through Visual Studio 2017/2019 with the Linux Development option checked.
+To build on Windows, install CMake through Visual Studio 2017/2019 with the Linux Development option checked.
 Then run this in the repo directory with PowerShell as administrator:
 ```
 cmake -S . -B build -DCMAKE_BUILD_TYPE=Release -DFORCE_INSTALL_DEP=ON; cmake --build build
 ```